Equilibrium Selection for Multi-agent Reinforcement Learning: A Unified Framework: Problem Settings and Preliminaries

-\end{defi} Thus we can obtain the following corollary. \begin{coro}[\citep{blume_statistical_1993,marden_revisiting_2012}] For potential games, under log-linear learning (Example \ref{example:log-linear}), the SSEs are the potential maximizing actions $a^\star$ such that $a^\star \in \argmax_a \phi(a)$.
-Further, the stationary distribution $\pieps$ satisfies \end{coro} Further, for the learning rule in Example \ref{example:pareto-optimal}, we can show that the SSE is pareto-optimal. \begin{coro}[\cite{marden_achieving_2012}] For general-sum normal-form games, under certain interdependence assumption (see Appendix \ref{apdx:interdependence}), the SSEs of the learning rule in Example \ref{example:pareto-optimal} are Pareto-optimal (which are not necessarily NEs), i.e., $a^\star$ is a SSE if and only if

 \end{coro} Here we also provide another learning rule whose SSE is the Pareto-optimal NE.
-For the sake of compactness, we defer the detailed learning rule in Appendix \ref{apdx:Example-pareto-NE}. \begin{coroexmp}[\cite{pradelski2012learning}] If a general-sum game has at least one pure NE, then under the same interdependence assumption as in Corollary \ref{coro:SG-pareto-optimal}, the learning rule in \citep{pradelski2012learning} guarantees that SSEs are the Nash equilibria that are Pareto-optimal, i.e., $a^\star$ is a SSE if and only if
+For the sake of compactness, we refer the readers to the original paper for the detailed learning rule. \begin{coroexmp}[\cite{pradelski2012learning}] If a general-sum game has at least one pure NE, then under the same interdependence assumption as in Corollary \ref{coro:SG-pareto-optimal}, the learning rule in \citep{pradelski2012learning} guarantees that SSEs are the Nash equilibria that are Pareto-optimal, i.e., $a^\star$ is a SSE if and only if $a^\star \in \argmax_{a \textup{ is a pure NE}} \sum_{i=1}^n r_i(a).$ \end{coroexmp}